Emergency Medical Technician

 EMTs and paramedics provide this vital attention as they care for and transport the sick or injured to a medical facility.

-Employment of EMTs and paramedics is expected to grow by 33 percent from 2010 to 2020, much faster than the average for all occupations.
+Employment of EMTs and paramedics is expected to grow by 7 percent from 2018 to 2028, faster than the average for all occupations.

 Formal training and certification are required, but State requirements vary.